mivd7/uti/README.md

 Data courtesy of: http://acclaimedmusic.net/

-#TO RUN THIS APP LOCALLY:
+# TO RUN THIS APP LOCALLY
 Install Gatsby-client ($ npm i -g gatsby-cli)
 More info on Gatsby framework()